SamantaMarry/digital-maps-api/README.md

 # DigitalMaps API

-Api developed with the objective of creating a service that allows the insertion of new locations of point of interest.
+Api developed with the objective of creating a com.digitalmaps.api.service that allows the insertion of new locations of point of interest.